The following are some best practices for creating a report in Looker Studio:

 For example, when you choose to report ‘bounce rate’ to a CEO, what actions do you want him to take?

-Do you want him to optimize the marketing campaigns and reduce the bounce rate?
+Do you want him to optimise the marketing campaigns and reduce the bounce rate?

 Do you want him to fire the marketing manager because he is responsible for bringing crappy traffic to the website?

-If you can’t think of any action that the CEO should take on the basis of the bounce rate then why you are reporting him the bounce rate?
+If you can’t think of any action that the CEO should take on the basis of the bounce rate, then why are you reporting the bounce rate?

 As we move up in an organization hierarchy (esp. in big companies) we tend not to bug senior management with minute details.

-Minute details are for the managers (because they have to manage the campaigns) or for the colleagues (because they are directly working on optimizing the campaigns).
+Minute details are for the managers (because they have to manage the campaigns) or for the colleagues (because they are directly working on optimising the campaigns).

-So we should avoid presenting tactical dashboards (like copy-paste versions of Google Analytics screenshots) to senior management and present them only business bottom line impacting insight, possibly in a few lines of plain English.
+Therefore, we should avoid presenting tactical dashboards (such as copy-paste versions of Google Analytics screenshots) to senior management and instead present them with business bottom-line impacting insights, preferably in a few lines of plain English.

 I can’t put enough stress on the importance of simplicity.
-If your reports are not easy to understand then they won’t have any impact.
+If your reports are not easy to understand, they won’t have any impact.
 It is as simple as that.

 Stay away from using industry jargon and ambiguous words as much as possible.

-If you can’t avoid using a technical term then explain it first each time you use it.
+If you can’t avoid using a technical term, explain it first each time you use it.
 Do not assume people already know about it because you trained them once.

-It took me several days before I could successfully retain the definition of a bounce rate in my memory when I first started to play with web analytics.
+It took me several days to successfully retain the definition of a bounce rate in my memory when I first started playing with web analytics.

 Present less fluff and more substance.
 If your reports are ten pages long then no one is going to read them let alone take any action.

-You would need to spend a lot of time creating and bringing individual report components (like tables, scorecards, charts, etc) together in a way that is visually appealing and at the same time make your report meaningful and easy to understand.
+You would need to spend a lot of time creating and bringing individual report components (such as tables, scorecards, charts, etc.) together in a way that is visually appealing, while also making your report meaningful and easy to understand.

 However, if you use a report template, then you just need to do two things (most of the time):

-Do some minor cosmetic changes to the report (like change the name of the report, add your company logo, etc).
+Do some minor cosmetic changes to the report (like changing the name of the report, adding your company logo, etc).

-A rookie mistake that most Looker Studio users make is pulling data directly from a data platform into Looker Studio and then trying to manipulate it there.
+1) Pulling data directly from a marketing platform into Looker Studio and then trying to manipulate it there.

-Wasting time and money on buying and using Looker studio connectors.
+2) Wasting time and money on buying and using Looker Studio connectors to make mistake number 1.

 Looker Studio is not meant for data manipulation.
-It is not a spreadsheet or data warehouse.
+It is neither a spreadsheet nor a data warehouse.

 Manipulating data in a spreadsheet (like Google Sheets) or data warehouse (like BigQuery) is much easier than manipulating data in Looker Studio.